MUSICAL WAINSGATE

 Hird THOMAS (1870-1942)

 The son of John and Ann (born Hird) Thomas, he was brought up at Old Hold and Dick Ing farms.
 He was the organ blower at Wainsgate, a position he held devotedly from the installation of the organ in 1891 until its electrification 46 years later in 1937.
-He was almost blind, and was said to have a ‘complete and childlike faith which supported him all his days’.
+He was almost blind (the 1921 census records him as being ‘of no occupation – totally blind’), and was said to have a ‘complete and childlike faith which supported him all his days’.

 When on his death bed he was asked about his attitude to approaching death, his confident reply was apparently ‘It’ll nowt be like dorfin’ mi coit’.
 He didn’t marry, and is believed to be buried with his parents, although the grave (plot F734) is unmarked.